Fox host tries to bash socialism in Denmark and gets her ass handed to her by Denmark officials 8/15/18|

 Military medical care is the obvious, available, and easily studied alternative to Obamacare.
 So far as I know, nobody thought of this.
-In the military you go to the hospital or clinic, show your ID card, get done whatever you need, and leave.
+In the military you go to the hospital or clinic, show your ID card, get 'e whatever you need, and leave.
 Thank you, good day.
 No paperwork.
 No paperwork.
 No insurance forms, deductibles. receipts.
 No insurance companies trying to pay as little as possible, since that’s how they make money.
 The doctor doesn’t order a PET scan, three MRIs, and a DNA analysis of your grandmother’s dog to run up the bill.

 A Strategic Counsel survey found 91% of Canadians prefer their health care system instead of a U.S. style system.

 “The French health care system is one of universal health care largely financed by government national health insurance.
 In its 2000 assessment of world health care systems, the World Health Organization found that France provided the “close to best overall health care” in the world.

 Capitalism's Crisis Deepens: Essays on the Global Economic Meltdown Paperback – May 17, 2016 by Richard D. Wolff "Richard Wolff is the leading socialist economist in the country.
 This book is required reading for anyone concerned about a fundamental transformation of the ailing capitalist economy!"—Cornel West

 While most mainstream commentators view the crisis that provoked the Great Recession as having passed, these essays from Richard Wolff paint a far less rosy picture.
 Drawing attention to the extreme downturn in most of capitalism's old centers, the unequal growth in its new centers, and the resurgence of a global speculative bubble, Wolff—in his uniquely accessible style—makes the case that the crisis should be grasped not as a passing moment, but as an evolving stage in capitalism's history.